Community Meetings Encourage Emergency Preparedness

 - Installing weather stations and cameras in high fire risk areas and using enhanced weather modeling so its meteorologists can pinpoint weather conditions that could pose a potential for wildfire.

-Making its system more fire-resistant by installing insulated wire and fire-resistant composite power poles.
+Making its system more fire-resistant by installing covered conductor power lines and fire-resistant composite power poles.

 - Conducting inspections by helicopter and drones using infrared, LiDAR and other imaging technology to identify any potential problems with its equipment.